tonioriol/laravelicious/README.md

 First, you need to add the auth params in the config, to do this you will need to publish the config file first.
 Use the following command:

-`php artisan config:publish`
+`php artisan config:publish tr0n/laravelicious`

-After that, a config file named `general.php` is generated inside a `/app/config/packages/tr0n/laravelicious/` folder.
-Add inside the user and password.
+After that, a config file named `general.php` is generated inside the `/app/config/packages/tr0n/laravelicious/` folder.
+Add the user and password parameters inside this file.

 ## Usage